bmthorpe/CSC_302_ICA3/README.md

     return split_lines

-# Example usage
+#
-# Assuming the file is in 'MyDrive' within your Google Drive
+# file is in 'MyDrive' in Google Drive
 file_path = '/content/drive/MyDrive/lego_setsHB.csv'  # Update with the correct path in your Drive
 split_lines = read_and_split_csv(file_path, max_lines=1000)